DUNE/p3s/documents/src/CLIENTS.md

     }
 ]
 ```

+Note that this format corresponds to a *list* of objects i.e. such file can easily
+contain a number of jobs; however having just one element in this list is absolutely fine.

 Most important attributes are:
 * the payload, since this is the script that will run.
 It is recommended that this is a shell wrapper.